CA-21/tourguide/README.md

 TourGuide is a private initiative, lead by idéesculture, a small french company, involved in opensource project & services for museums & touring sites.
 We provide services mostly in France & french-speaking, with CollectiveAccess (http://www.collectiveaccess.org) among other opensource cultural tools.
-If you've got a project involving TourGuide and need skills or consulting, don't hesitate to contact us at contact@tourguide.io
+If you've got a project involving TourGuide and need technical skills, customizations or consulting, don't hesitate to contact us at contact@tourguide.io